-As you read through the Bible you will use two books by Gordon Fee to help give you context as you read.
+As you read through the Bible you will use a book by Gordon Fee to help give you context as you read.
 Before beginning each new book read that chapter in How To Read the Bible Book By Book.
-As you enter into a different genre read that chapter in How To Read the Bible For All Its Worth.

-Each Month you will also engage in a different way of studying the Bible that you should use that month.
-In your weekly journal, make a note of how helpful or not helpful you are finding this method as well as what you are learning and applying from the passage each day.
+Each Month you will also engage in a different way of studying the Bible.
+In a journal, make a note of how helpful or not helpful you find each method as well as what you are learning and applying from the passage each day.